AdaptiveScale/rosetta/docs/markdowns/apply.md

               expected: 1
 ```

-Description: Our actual database does not contain `first_name` so we expect it to alter the table and add the column, inside the source directory there will be the executed DDL and a snapshot of the current database.
+The apply command detects that the first_name column is missing in the actual database.
+It generates a DDL statement to alter the actor table and add the first_name column.

+**Outputs**:
+- A snapshot of the updated database schema is saved in the source directory.
+- The executed DDL is logged for reference.